 This concept was fun but once again, DC failed to capitalize on it.
 With a veritable playground available for storytelling, it seemed that the parallel Earths were off limits to writers.
 This territory had been somewhat ceded to Grant Morrison, who conceived a series called Multiversity, which would further define the parallel Earths.
 But Multiversity was too slow to develop and instead, Morrison followed up with a third Crisis—Final Crisis.

 Final Crisis was not invented as a full reboot, though.
 It did, however, reinvent the New Gods in a major way.
 It was also an attempt to introduce some exciting new concepts and characters, most of them conceived by Morrison.
 But without Morrison's own hand, those spin-offs floundered in mediocrity.

-Comic book series might now be considered "R&D" for film and television.
+Comic book series might now be considered "research and development" department for film and television.
 In the span of a decade, DC's presence had exploded into successful video games, animation, and television series.
 One way to lure extra dollars from those fans was to offer an entry level comic book universe.

 Flashpoint appeared to be another innocuous "comic book event," and many readers did not realize things were headed for a total reboot.
 At the end of the series, DC relaunched with 52 brand new monthly series that reinvented its characters and revived popular titles from the past.
 The post-Flashpoint universe was dubbed the "New 52."
 It also was a multiverse of 52 Earths.
 The New 52 multiverse contained an all-new Earth-2 and Earth-3, and it was fully mapped in 2014 in the long-awaited series by Grant Morrison: The Multiversity.